wachunga/rmxp-random-map-generator/README.md

 > I can't figure out how to use the parameters (randomness, sparsity and deadend removal)

-If you want to specify them (they're optional), you include them in the map name, as in this example: "your-map-name <rand><1.8><5><0.8>" (from left to right, randomness, sparsity and deadend removal in that order).
+If you want to specify them (they're optional), you include them in the map name, as in this example: `your-map-name <rand><1.8><5><0.8>` (from left to right, randomness, sparsity and deadend removal in that order).

 * *Randomness* is the chance that a corridor will twist instead of continuing straight (decimal value between 0 and 1.0, default is 0.5).
 * *Sparsity* represents the number of deadends to be shortened, creating empty spaces (integer value of 0 or more, default is 3).
 Note that a smaller maze will sparsify faster than a larger one, so for small mazes you'll want a small number.
 * *Deadend removal* (or removalChance) is the chance for a deadend to be removed by connecting it (creating a loop) to a nearby one (decimal value between 0 and 1.0, default is 0.5).
 Note that this can create multiple solutions to the maze, but it m ay also make the maze seem more natural.

-So if you wanted very twisty mazes with no empty spaces or deadends, you'd name the map something like: "your-map-name <rand><1.0><0><1.0>".
+So if you wanted very twisty mazes with no empty spaces or deadends, you'd name the map something like: `your-map-name <rand><1.0><0><1.0>`.
 Spaces etc. between the tags shouldn't matter.